progapandist/rubotnik/README.md

 ### Setting a greeting

 It makes sense to send an introductory message when the user first comes in contact with your bot.
 Inside `rubotnik/bot_profile.rb` you define a postback to be triggered when the user clicks 'Get Started' button on your bot's welcome screen.
-Then you can handle it in your postback routing block.
+Then you can handle it in your postback routing.

 ```ruby
 Rubotnik::PostbackDispatch.new(postback).route do